-Crude production from the Permian, Bakken, Eagle Ford and Western Canada have reached record highs in 2018 and are poised to grow further, reaching over 11 million barrels per day of production by the end of 2018.
+Crude production from the Permian, Bakken, Eagle Ford and Western Canada have reached record highs at the end of 2019 with production levels reaching 12.8 million barrels per day.

 While the vast majority of U.S. crude output is consumed domestically, domestic processing capabilities are reaching capacity, and an increasing segment of production is now moving to export destinations.

 The ability of U.S. crude oil to continue to find new markets is critical to the continued growth of and investment in domestic energy production enhancing U.S. competitiveness internationally and creating and sustaining American jobs.

 Trafigura is leading the charge both in terms of expanding domestic outlets for U.S. crude production as well as partnering with producers to find international markets for their output.
 Domestically, Trafigura’s trading teams have been able to successfully provide comprehensive offtake and marketing solutions for each of these resources.